 The fresh, ungreasy carnitas are very good in the chile verde plate, but their quality is even easier to appreciate in a taco.
 Made with fresh corn tortillas and overstuffed with juicy hunks of pork the tacos are topped with guacamole and finished with cilantro-heavy pico de gallo.

-The beef in an adobada burrito is thoroughly marinated, virtually glowing red-orange from achoite and spices, with a sharp hint of mustard in the meat.
+The meat in an adobada burrito is thoroughly marinated, virtually glowing red-orange from achoite and spices, with a sharp hint of mustard.
 It shares space with a bit of rice, beans, and pico.
-But it is mostly beef .
 To complement the burrito, there are excellent salsas in squirt bottles.
 Green is spicy; red is fiercely hot, almost entirely made of crushed chiles.
 It’s something like a smokier sambal.

 Being a gas station, Chile Verde Express offers nothing in the way of tricked-out ambience.
 It’s food is familiar, but beautifully crafted using fine ingredients.
 This is one of those place you find on the road that exceeds your expectations so much that you find yourself singing its praises to the guy next to you who is waiting to buy car-freshener, unconcerned.